DaisyIsibor/Prework-study-guide/README.md

  >OR on the browser page, right click and click inspect and navigate to the console tab.

  When you are on the Console tab, it will list the topics that was described on the webpage and will suggest which topic you would like to study first.
- To see more action the webpage, while on the console tab, click the refresh button couple of times and different suggestion will pop up on what to study first.
+ To see more action on the webpage, while on the console tab, click the refresh button couple of times and different suggestion will pop up on what to study first.

 - [Credits](#credits) N/A